Updated: Wednesday, July 11, 2018 2:58 pm EDT

-Scott Raymond Dozier was scheduled to be executed at 8 pm PST, on Tuesday, November 14, 2017, at the Ely State Prison in Ely, Nevada.
-His execution has been stayed.
-Forty-six-year-old Scott is convicted of the murder of 22-year-old Jeremiah Miller on April 18, 2002, in Las Vegas, Nevada.
-Scott has spent the last nine years on Nevada’s death row.
+Scott Raymond Dozier is scheduled to be executed at 8 pm PDT, on Wednesday, July 11, 2018, at the Ely State Prison in Ely, Nevada.
+Forty-seven-year-old Scott is convicted of the murder of 22-year-old Jeremiah Miller on April 18, 2002, in Las Vegas, Nevada.
+Scott has spent the last ten years on Nevada’s death row.

 In 2001, Scott Dozier was a methamphetamine dealer.
 Dozier came to believe that 27-year-old Jasen Green was going to expose his operation.
 Dozier shot Jasen and chopped his body into pieces before burying him in an Arizona.